Generic Name and Formulations:

 <18yrs: not established.

-Females of reproductive potential must commit either to abstain from heterosexual sex or to use two methods of reliable contraception, beginning 4 weeks prior to initiating, during therapy, dose interruptions and for 4 weeks after discontinuation.
+Embryo-fetal toxicity: females of reproductive potential must commit either to abstain from heterosexual sex or to use two methods of reliable contraception, beginning 4 weeks prior to initiating, during therapy, dose interruptions and for 4 weeks after discontinuation.
 Obtain two negative pregnancy tests prior to initiating therapy: perform first test within 10–14 days, and second test within 24hrs prior to prescribing, and then weekly during first month, then monthly thereafter in women with regular menstrual cycles or every 2 weeks if irregular cycles.
 Males: must use latex or synthetic condom during therapy and up to 4 weeks after discontinuing, even after successful vasectomy; do not donate sperm.
 Patients must not donate blood during therapy and for 1 month after discontinuation.
 Venous and arterial thromboembolism; consider anticoagulation prophylaxis.
 Monitor for hematologic toxicities (esp. neutropenia); obtain CBCs weekly for first 8 weeks and monthly thereafter; may need dose interruption and/or modification.
 Hepatic or severe renal impairment on hemodialysis: adjust doses (see Adults).
 Monitor LFTs monthly; discontinue and evaluate if elevated liver enzymes occur; consider using lower dose when restarting.
 Risk of second primary malignancies.
 High tumor burden (monitor).
 Discontinue if angioedema, skin exfoliation, bullae, or other severe dermatologic reactions occur; do not restart.
 Nursing mothers: not recommended.

 Increased mortality when PD-1 or PD-L1 blocking antibody (eg, pembrolizumab) is added to thalidomide analogue plus dexamethasone regimen in multiple myeloma: not recommended.
 Potentiated by strong CYP1A2 inhibitors (eg, ciprofloxacin, fluvoxamine); avoid (see Adults).
 May be affected by strong CYP3A4 and P-gp inhibitors (eg, ketoconazole) and strong CYP1A2 or CYP3A4 (eg, carbamazepine) inducers.
 Smoking may reduce efficacy.